fenos/Notifynder/README.md

  - First Parameter is the `key` that had set on the listener
  - The second parameter is an array passing `values` if you have any extra values to pass a that function, if you haven't any you can not use it.
-   As `use` value you pass a closure, in this closure you'll find as first parameter the object of notifynder, and the second the value that you returned from your function
+   As `use` value you pass a closure, in this closure you'll find as first parameter the object of notifynder, and the second the parameter is that value that you returned from your function

-If your method return false, the code Inside the closure will be not triggered and the clouse will return false as well.
+If your method return false, the code Inside the closure will not be triggered and the clouse will return false as well.

 Now for complete this example let's see this in action: